aloop/docs/content/deployment/automated-static-site-builds.md

 sudo systemctl enable --now static-site-build@YOUR_SITE_HERE.path
 ```

-And to manually trigger a build: `sudo touch /var/lib/webhooks/YOUR_SITE_HERE`
+And to manually trigger a build: `sudo systemctl start static-site-build@YOUR_SITE_HERE.service`